DominicMacias/simple-Test/README.md

 # simple-Test
-Simple test of github with github and git
+Simple test of github with github and git.